Section 1 - History and governance

 The Policies of the Board of Trustees, distributed periodically to all faculty members, contains further information on university-wide administration and administrative policies.

 The Provost/Vice President for Academic Affairs serves as the Chief Academic Officer of the institution and reports to the President.
-The Vice President for Student Affairs and Enrollment Management, the Vice President for Administration and Finance, and the Vice President for Development and Public Affairs also report to the President.
+The Vice President for Student Affairs and Enrollment Management, the Vice President for Administration and Finance, and the Vice President for Development and Alumni Relations also report to the President.

-The academic departments or the institution are in the College of Liberal Arts and Sciences, the School of Communication, Media and the Arts, the School of Business, or the School of Education.
+The academic departments of the institution are in the College of Liberal Arts and Sciences; the School of Communication, Media and the Arts; the School of Business; and the School of Education.
 Departmental chairs and directors of offices or academic service areas report to the appropriate Dean or Vice President, or directly to the Provost or President.
 A complete organizational chart is available in Appendix A of this handbook.

 University Faculty Senate

-The Faculty Senate, founded in 1953, is a university-wide organization with senators and alternates elected by a weighted formula, from each or the 36 units.
-The chancellor also appoints two senators, plus, alternates from System Administration.
+The Faculty Senate, founded in 1953, is a university-wide organization with senators and alternates elected by a weighted formula from each of the 36 units.
+The Chancellor also appoints two senators, plus alternates from System Administration.
 The term is for three years with a maximum of two consecutive terms.
 An alternate senator is elected to serve in the absence of or inability of the regular senator to act when the need arises.

 Three plenary Senate sessions, each lasting two days, are held each year in the fall, winter and spring.
 The meetings are rotated among the campuses, with each campus hosting the meeting approximately every 10 years.
-The agenda for the meetings, prepared by the executive committee, consists of the chancellor's report and a subsequent question period, President s report, executive committee report, a presentation or workshop on important issues of higher education, reports by the standing committees, sharing of concerns, and action items which usually take the form of resolutions of the chancellor and/or the board of trustees.
-There is a fall planning meeting attended by members of the executive committee, members of standing committees, campus governance leaders, and new senator.
+The agenda for the meetings, prepared by the executive committee, consists of the Chancellor's report and a subsequent question period, President’s report, executive committee report, a presentation or workshop on important issues of higher education, reports by the standing committees, sharing of concerns and action items which usually take the form of resolutions of the Chancellor and/or the Board of Trustees.
+There is a fall planning meeting attended by members of the executive committee, members of standing committees, campus governance leaders and new senators.